 - 13.1 Eligibility Bargaining unit members may apply for and be eligible to receive catastrophic leave pursuant to the following: - 13.1.1 The unit member is suffering from an incapacitating illness or injury which is expected to continue for an extended period of time, as verified by the attending physician, and which prevents the unit member from performing his/her regularly assigned work.
-Verification shall set forth the diagnosis, prognosis and expected length of absence. - 13.1.2 The time off work must create a financial hardship for the unit member because he or she has exhausted all accrued sick leave and any other paid time. - 13.1.3 Eligibility for catastrophic leave credits shall run concurrently with extended disability leave pursuant to Section 3 of this article and may be used only during the current school year.
-The unit member may reapply and may be granted days of catastrophic leave in subsequent school years related to the same illness/accident absence. - 13.1.4 Unit members will not be eligible to use catastrophic leave credits unless they have previously donated sick leave credits to the reserve.
-Previously donated as used in this paragraph means having donated sick leave credits during the annual period as defined in subsection 13.2.3 below.
+Verification shall set forth the diagnosis, prognosis and expected length of absence. - 13.1.2 The time off work must create a financial hardship for the unit member because he or she has exhausted all accrued sick leave and any other paid time. - 13.1.3 A Maximum of ten work days of Catastrophic Leave Credits may be made available to provide a member time to care for a family member suffering from and illness for which medical doctor indicates the member's presence is necessary subject to the decision of the Catastrophic Leave Committee. - 13.1.4 Eligibility for catastrophic leave credits shall run concurrently with extended disability leave pursuant to Section 3 of this article and may be used only during the current school year.
+The unit member may reapply and may be granted days of catastrophic leave in subsequent school years related to the same illness/accident absence.

-- 13.1.5 Catastrophic leave credits may be used only in full day increments. - 13.2 Procedures for Contributing Sick Leave Credit - 13.2.1 Unit members may contribute only one sick leave day in any one fiscal year. - 13.2.2 Only unit members who have contributed sick leave days to the catastrophic leave bank will be eligible to apply for catastrophic leave.
+- 13.1.5 Unit members will not be eligible to use catastrophic leave credits unless they have previously donated sick leave credits to the reserve.
+Previously donated as used in this paragraph means having donated sick leave credits during the annual period as defined in subsection 13.2.3 below. - 13.1.6 Unit members applying to the Catastrophic Leave Bank may not receive "double" compensation for their leave time.
+In the event that payment or reimbursement for leave time compensation is available from other sources (including but not limited to Worker's Compensation leave time or an award or disability insurance compensation or reimbursement), the unit member shall not be eligible for catastrophic leave days to be subtracted from the Catastrophic Leave Bank. - 13.2 Procedures for Contributing Sick Leave Credit - 13.2.1 Unit members may contribute only one sick leave day in any one fiscal year. - 13.2.2 Only unit members who have contributed sick leave days to the catastrophic leave bank will be eligible to apply for catastrophic leave.
 In any school year during which the catastrophic leave bank is projected to have a balance of fifty (50) or fewer days, unit members shall be notified and asked to contribute a sick leave day by a date determined by the Catastrophic Leave Committee.